Table Of Contents

 Conclusion

-In conclusion, hiring PPC freelancers can be cost-effective for agencies, offering savings in overhead, salary, and training expenses.
+Hiring PPC freelancers can be cost-effective for agencies, offering savings in overhead, salary, and training expenses.
 While the savings can vary, freelancers’ flexibility and expertise often outweigh these variables.
 However, accounting for potential management time and other indirect costs is important.
 All in all, freelancers present a compelling option for agencies aiming for fiscal efficiency and agility.